When the Well Runs Dry: Modeling Environmental Quenching of High-mass Satellites in Massive Clusters at \boldmath$z \gtrsim 1$: Simulated Cluster Sample

 As in \citetalias{Baxter22}, we once again construct our simulated cluster population -- which is matched on redshift to our observed cluster sample -- using the TNG300-1 simulation from the IllustrisTNG project\footnote{\href{https://www.tng-project.org}{https://www.tng-project.org}} \citep[TNG,][]{Nelson18, Niaman18, Springel18, Pillepich18, Marinacci18}.
 TNG300-1 is a large volume ($\sim300~{\rm cMpc}^{3}$), high-resolution ($2 \times 2500^{2}$ resolution elements), cosmological, gravo-magnetohydrodynamical simulation that utilizes the moving mesh \texttt{AREPO} code and solves for the coupled evolution of dark matter, cosmic gas, luminous stars, and supermassive black holes from a starting redshift of $z=127$ to the present day, $z=0$.
 TNG300-1 has a dark matter (gas) mass resolution of $m_{\rm DM} = 5.9 \times 10^{7}~\msun$ ($m_{\rm baryon} = 1.1 \times 10^{7}~\msun$), which corresponds to a halo mass (stellar mass) completeness of $\sim10^{10}~\msun$ ($\sim10^{9}~\msun$).
 As explained in \S3.3 of \cite{Pillepich18}, we augment the stellar masses for TNG300-1 galaxies at $z\sim 1$ by a factor of $1.3\times$ to account for resolution limitations that systematically underestimate stellar masses within the simulations.

-Our simulated cluster population consists of $56$ unique clusters drawn from snapshots that range from $z=1.36$ to $z=0.85$ with a median redshift of $z=1.1$, where the median redshift difference between an observed cluster and its simulated analog is $|\Delta z| \sim 0.03$.
-In an effort to avoid repetition, please refer to \S3.1 of \citetalias{Baxter22} for specific details on how the simulated clusters are selected to match the redshift distribution of our observed cluster sample.
+Our simulated cluster population consists of $56$ unique clusters ($\mtwo \gt 10^{14}~\msun$) drawn from 10 snapshots that range from $z=1.36$ to $z=0.85$ with a median redshift of $z=1.1$, where the median redshift difference between an observed cluster and its simulated analog is $|\Delta z| \sim 0.03$.
+As previously described in \S3.1 of \citetalias{Baxter22}, our simulated cluster population is constructed to match the redshift distribution of our observed cluster sample.
+We accomplish this by separating both datasets into equal redshift bins and selecting four unique simulated clusters for each observed cluster within a particular bin.